Inside: Honey bee diversity means your colonies will behave differently from each other. Don’t be alarmed! Diversity will strengthen your apiary.

 Size is not the same as resilience

 Oftentimes, all the colonies make it, but sometimes a few don’t.
-Knowing which is which is not nearly as clear as you might think and may come as a complete surprise.
+Knowing which will survive is not nearly as clear as you might think and may come as a complete surprise.
 So relax and be grateful that not all your colonies are alike.

 Honey Bee Suite